 Preference will be given to those who attend a public school or attend a private school on a scholarship.

-Minimum GPA: 3.0 gpa from 8th grade
+Minimum GPA: 3.0 GPA from 8th grade

 Location: Applicants must live with a 50 mile radius of the SMASH Site that they are applying to.